 We are grateful to Jean Bidlot of ECMWF for helping us with the buoy data retrieval and quality control.
 EUMETSAT kindly provided/provides the ASCAT full resolution data from the Data Centre archive and in near-real time.
-Jur Vogelzang of KNMI provided the wind spectra plots.
+Jur Vogelzang of KNMI provided the wind spectra plots and the triple collocation computations.